censorship-no-archive/ceno1/BUILD.md

 Mozilla Firefox extensions using the addon SDK as CENO does can be easily built using Mozilla's new [jpm](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm) tool.
-You can install it easily with NPM and then package the Firefox extension into an xpi file
+You can install it easily with NPM and then package the Firefox extension into an XPI file

 ```bash
 npm install -g jpm